DerNeueTNT/Q-Character-Generator/README.md

 If you wish to modify the source code:
 > Required: python 3.10+
 > Run via: 'python main.py'
-> Run the command '!test 1000' before submitting a pull request to ensure your code functions as intended
+> Run '!test 1000' while running the script before submitting a pull request to ensure your code functions as intended
   - This command will output into the console and provide more detail on errors in the 'dev_log.md' file
 > Do not leave hateful comments in the code
 > This code was written by me after 2 weeks of learning python, when I started this project I didn't even know about OOP,